 On the stock market, institutional investors have bid the stock up 30 points since last October.
 (See “Stock Market Sinkhole: ‘It Didn’t Look Unstable’.”)
 It’s a stock market breakout for sure, but it’s based on fundamentals.
 Lennar’s stock chart is below:

 Chart courtesy of www.StockCharts.com

 Homebuilder PulteGroup, Inc. (NYSE/PHM) quintupled on the stock market over the last six months.
-Hovnanian Enterprises, Inc. (NYSE/HOV) … Read More
+Hovnanian Enterprises, Inc. (NYSE/HOV) has tripled … Read More

 This is an entirely free service.
 No credit card required.

 We hate spam as much as you do.